cloudmesh-community/case/README.md

 * 21 3/16in x 15in

-or in cm runded up to the next cm
+or in cm rounded up to the next cm

 * 54cm x 39 cm